charlesnathansmith/crackmes/floppy/README.md

 0000:7d20 72 ec           JC         LAB_0000_7d0e
 ```

-Where FUN_0000_7d93 is the main decryption function we've looking that decrypts two dwords (8 bytes total.)
+Where FUN_0000_7d93 is the main decryption function we've been looking at that decrypts two dwords (8 bytes total.)

 At the start of this loop, DS = 0x800, so the first 8 bytes at 0x8000 get decrypted, then the next 8 at 0x8008.
 DS is then incremented to 0x801, or 0x8010, which is sensible since that's the next 8-byte block.